A condensing approach for linear-quadratic optimization with geometric constraints: Introduction

 \section{Introduction}

 This work presents a numerical approach for addressing finite-dimensional optimization problems of the form

-where $x\in\R^n$ are the decision variables, $f\colon \R^n\to\R$ is a convex quadratic function, $A\in\R^{m\times n}$ is a matrix, and $\CC\subset \R^m$ a nonempty closed set.
+where $x\in\R^n$ are the decision variables, $f\colon \R^n\to\R$ is a convex quadratic function (defined by a symmetric matrix $Q\in\R^{n\times n}$ and a vector $q\in\R^n$), $A\in\R^{m\times n}$ is a matrix, and $\CC\subset \R^m$ a nonempty closed set.
 Model \eqref{eq:P} covers classical convex quadratic programs (QP) with linear equality and inequality constraints, but it includes much more, as it allows $\CC$ be nonconvex.
 In view of control applications, the class \eqref{eq:P} includes classical instances of discrete-time optimal control problems which arise, for instance, by time discretization of linear-quadratic problems of the form

 When the dynamics $F$ and the observation model $G$ are linear, one recovers an instance of \eqref{eq:P} upon time discretization.
-Our interest in addressing \eqref{eq:P} for general, not necessarily convex, $\CC$ lies in the possibility to specify complicated constraints in a natural form.

-In practice, for \eqref{eq:P} we additionally assume only that $\CC$ admits an easy-to-evaluate projection operator.
-Examples of projection-friendly sets are those commonly arising in models known as mathematical programs with equilibrium constraints (MPEC); they often result from the union of finitely many simple sets (disjunctive form).
+Our interest in addressing \eqref{eq:P} for general, not necessarily convex, $\CC$ lies in the possibility to specify complicated constraints (nonconvex but projection-friendly) in a natural form.
+Examples of sets that admit an easy-to-evaluate, possibly set-valued projection are those arising in models known as mathematical programs with equilibrium constraints (MPEC); they often result from the union of finitely many simple sets \cite{jia2023augmented,cafieri2023mixed,hall2025lcqpow}.
 Notable instances are complementarity (CC), switching (SC), vanishing (VC), and either-or constraints (EOC), defined respectively by

 Among others, complementarity sets appear when modelling nonsmooth dynamics \cite{stewart2010optimal} and contact mechanics \cite{menager2025contact}, while vanishing constraints play a role in mixed-integer optimal control \cite{palagachev2015mathematical,robuschi2021multiphase}.
 Nonconvex sets $\CC$ naturally appear when encoding logical constraints \cite{cafieri2023mixed}, as EOC is equivalent to $a>0 \Longrightarrow b\geq 0$.
 Even binary sets intersected with linear constraints can be deemed projection-friendly, since the associated projection operator boils down to solving a binary linear program, and they can be adopted to specify combinatorial constraints and sparsity-promoting regularization costs \cite{nikitina2025hybrid}.